 Connected to place is about finding meaning, happiness and hope in our everyday lives and communities.
 Solutions to our daunting environmental and social problems lie in strengthening our connections to the people, nature and organizations in our local context.
 Living deeply connected to place is entirely possible but requires supportive conditions and changes in how we approach everyday life.

 Matt Biggar, Ph.D., writes and speaks about the nexus between individual, community and environmental well-being.
-Matt is principal of Connected to Place, a strategy consulting firm that supports collaboratives and organizations with strategic planning, meeting and retreat facilitation, implementing collaborative approaches, research, report writing and presentations.
-Matt provides expertise in partnership strategies, behavior change strategies, educational approaches, sustainability, and transportation alternatives.
+Matt is principal of Connected to Place, a strategy consulting firm that provides customized planning, research, report writing and meeting facilitation services for collaboratives and partnerships.
+With expertise in cross-sector partnership strategies, qualitative research, educational strategies, sustainability, behavior change strategies and transportation alternatives, Connected to Place supports social change through place-based education, nature connection, sustainable transportation and related initiatives.